Crimes Act 1961

 You could also call this:

-The crimes referred to include treason, espionage, sabotage, piracy, piratical acts, escaping from prison, sexual violation, murder, abduction, kidnapping, burglary, robbery, and arson.
+The crimes that can lead to murder include things like treason, espionage, sabotage, piracy, and piratical acts.
+Other crimes that can lead to murder are escape from prison, sexual violation, murder, abduction, kidnapping, burglary, robbery, and arson.
+If you do something that causes death while trying to commit one of these crimes, it can be considered murder.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.